alv2017/synchronous-block/README.md

 ## 2. Password Hashing Function

-The password hashing function can be found at api/apps/auth/passwords.py
+The password hashing function can be found at `api/apps/auth/passwords.py`

 ## 3. Endpoints

-This is a standard Fast-API application hence the edpoints can be foud at the `/docs` endpoint.
+This is a standard Fast-API application hence the edpoints can be found at the `/docs` endpoint.

 User registration endpoint: POST: `/api/register/` Health endpoint: GET: `/api/health/`